Connexus Credit Union Review

 Connexus has been named one of the best credit unions around by multiple outlets in recent years.

-The main knocks against Connexus are its comparatively low savings APRs (which could be mitigated by savvy use of its other accounts) and the lack of a wide branch network.
+The primary complaints against Connexus are its comparatively low savings APRs (which could be mitigated by savvy use of its other accounts) and the lack of a vast branch network.
 But overall, there is a lot to like with Connexus.

 Whether or not you choose Connexus as your new financial partner, now you know what to expect as you move forward.